opeled/debezium-proxysql-failover/README.md

 SAVE MYSQL USERS TO DISK;
 ```

-3. Start a binlog Debezium connector by the following.
+3. Start a binlog Debezium connector by executing the following.
 Note that the connector is set to work with the proxy sql address - for failover capabilities.
 ```
 curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" http://localhost:8083/connectors/ -d @register-mysql.json
 ```